luongs/8tracks_gemFinder/README.md

 * Incorporate link inside img src
 * Add arrow to 'Dig up popular mixes'
 * Create an icon
-* Create a secure and random secret key
-* Remove secret key and api key from github commited file
 * Limit on an individual IP's search to prevent DoS

 ================